 Self Serve on the Farm

-Last year was our first offering Self Serve, and we were blown away by the response!
-Once the fields are exploding with bounty, we'll start stocking our Self Serve from Friday to Sunday with vegetables and our freshly made bouquets.
+Once the fields are exploding with bounty, we'll start stocking our Self Serve with vegetables and our freshly made bouquets.
 This is a great option for those who can't commit to a CSA and always find themselves busy on market nights.
-Look for this to start mid July and run until at least Thanksgiving.
+Look for this to start late June/early July and run until at least Thanksgiving.